Less-Toxic Dishwasher Detergent

 - Baking soda – Buy at any grocery store.

 - Citric acid – I bought mine, oddly enough, at an Indian grocery store.
-Check at your local drug store or buy online.
+Check at your local drug store, natural food store or buy online.

 - Salt – Buy anywhere.
 Any type of salt will work.

 - Essential oils – I used lemon essential oil which I bought at Whole Foods.
-Citrus essential oils tend to be low cost and are great for kitchen use.
+Citrus essential oils (lemon and orange) tend to be low cost and are great for kitchen use.